Esri/arcgis-pro-sdk-community-samples/Editing/ConstructionTool/ConstructionTool (C#).md

 1. Make sure that the Sample data is unzipped in c:\data
 1. The project used for this sample is 'C:\Data\FeatureTest\FeatureTest.aprx'
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-1. Click Start button to open ArcGIS Pro.
+1. Launch the debugger to open ArcGIS Pro.
 1. ArcGIS Pro will open, select the FeatureTest.aprx project
-1. Click on the ADD-IN tab and make sure that your active map contains editable point/line/polygon features.
+1. Click on the Add-In tab and make sure that your active map contains editable point/line/polygon features.
 1. Click the select by 'Rectangle' button to select some features from the map.
 ![UI](Screenshots/ScreenAttributes.png)